paulrobertlloyd/paulrobertlloyd-content/articles/2024-02-01-indiewebcamp_brighton.markdown

   locality: Brighton
   country_name: England
 summary: The first IndieWebCamp of 2024 is coming to Brighton in March.
-photo:
+featured:
-  - url: /media/2024/032/a1/image.png
+  url: /media/2024/032/a1/image.png
   alt: Illustration of a light grey laptop covered in IndieWeb-related stickers.
 accent_color: "#00CCB1"
 category:
   - brighton
   - indieweb
   - indiewebcamp
-tags:
-  - featured
 ---

 ![Illustration of a light grey laptop covered in IndieWeb-related stickers.](/media/2024/032/a1/image.png)